CameronD17/camerond17.github.io/blog/_posts/2015-12-26-retrospection.markdown

 > Develop a small game using a freeware game engine (UDK / Unity)

 Outcome: Not yet, although I have downloaded Unity, and I imagine I'll look into this in the next few months.

+All in all, I think I did okay with hitting my goals (bearing in mind I totally forgot about them).
+I'm hoping in 2016 I'll be able to focus more on my goals, as I'm getting more settled in Edinburgh and I can get myself into a better routine; hopefully I'll be writing a similarly positive post in twelve months time!

 [fat-mac]: http://i.imgur.com/TBt8Bqe.jpg
 [reddit-post]: https://www.reddit.com/r/Scotland/comments/3icu1i/youre_talking_to_a_foreigner_about_scotland_whats/